30 FAQs about divorce settlements.

 15. How long will it take to sort out our divorce and financial settlement?

-The process can take longer if anyone fails to deal with the various pieces of paperwork promptly or your lawyer advises to delay applying for a decree absolute.
+The process can take longer if anyone fails to deal with the various pieces of paperwork promptly or your lawyer advises to delay applying for a final order.

 Reaching a financial settlement is a separate matter.
 How long this takes depends very much on your relationship with your spouse and the complexity of your financial affairs.